Disney Infinity (video game): Physical elements

-The Starter Pack edition of the game was bundled with three figurines and an Infinity Base.
+The Starter Pack edition of the game was bundled with three figurines (Sulley, Mr. Incredible, and Jack Sparrow), three play sets, and an Infinity Base.
 The Infinity Base has two round spots to place figurines, and a hexagonal spot to place world discs.
 When the figurines are placed on the Infinity Base, the characters are imported into the game, while world discs unlock Play Sets.

 Power Discs are discs that can be placed on the Infinity Base along with their characters to add new elements to the game.
 Players can use up to three environment enhancements (Hexagonal Power Discs) that can only be used in the Toy Box mode and up to two character enhancements (Circular Power Discs) per character.
 The environment enhancements can alter the terrain, change the background "sky", add new vehicles or add new weapons.
 The character enhancements will alter things about the character such as damage done, replenish health, allow for faster experience gain for leveling and so on.
 One Power Disc is included with the Starter Pack while additional discs are sold in blind bags each containing two discs.